Heavy periods

 Photo of a mother and her son

 Many women experience problems such as pain, cramps, and irregular or very heavy bleeding during their period.
-If a woman has to change tampons or sanitary pads more than every few hours, her period is probably heavier than normal.
-Menstrual bleeding is clearly too heavy if it is affecting your everyday life and the loss of blood is making you feel physically weak.
+If a woman has to change tampons or sanitary pads about every one to two hours, her period is probably heavier than normal.
+Menstrual bleeding is clearly too heavy if it affects your daily life or if the loss of blood leads to iron deficiency and anemia.

-About 10 out of 100 women have heavy periods.
-A period that lasts longer than five to seven days is considered to be prolonged menstrual bleeding.
+About 10 out of 100 women have very heavy periods.
+A period that lasts longer than 5 to 7 days is considered to be prolonged menstrual bleeding.
 The medical term for these two problems is menorrhagia.
-They commonly occur together because they often have the same underlying cause.
+They commonly occur together.

-Some women have developed useful strategies for dealing with heavy periods.
-If the bleeding is causing problems or an iron deficiency, for example, then medication to reduce the bleeding may be an option.
-Surgery is another possibility.
+Some women who have heavy periods manage well without treatment.
+But if the bleeding is causing too many problems or an iron deficiency, then medication to reduce the bleeding may be an option.
+Certain causes of heavy periods can be treated with surgery.

 Symptoms

-Although it can feel like a lot more at times, the total amount of blood lost during one period is usually about 60 milliliters (around 2 ounces).
+Although it can feel like a lot more at times, the total amount of blood lost during one period is usually about 60 milliliters (around 2.7 ounces).
 That's about one-and-a-half shot glasses full.
 At that rate of bleeding, it takes about four hours for a regular tampon or pad to become fully soaked.
-But that’s just an average: menstrual flow is heavier on some days than on others.
+But that’s just an average: menstrual flow is typically heavier on the first two days and then lighter after that.

 Doctors consider a woman to have heavy periods if she regularly loses more than 80 milliliters (2.7 ounces) of blood during one menstrual period.
 The loss of that much blood may or may not affect you, depending on your general physical fitness and other individual factors.

-• Regularly needing to change pads or tampons after only one or two hours, or already having to empty your menstrual cup after a few hours
+• You regularly need to change pads, tampons or period underwear after only one or two hours, or already have to empty your menstrual cup after just a few hours.

-• Feeling weak, tired and sluggish when you have your period
+• You often feel weak, tired and sluggish when you have your period.

 Causes

-Adhesions (bands of scar tissue) in the womb are also a common cause of heavy periods, and so are inflammations in the womb or the fallopian tubes.
-These adhesions may be present from birth, or they may result from surgery or severe endometriosis.
-Malignant growths such as uterine (womb) or cervical cancer are only very rarely the cause of heavy periods.
+• Adhesions (bands of tissue) or inflammations in the womb or on the fallopian tubes: These adhesions may be present from birth, or they may result from surgery or severe endometriosis.
+Malignant growths such as uterine (womb) cancer or cervical cancer are only rarely the cause of heavy periods.

 Effects